-- How are you connecting to those places or people? - What can you learn from those places or people? - How might you work in partnership with them? - What support or help do you need to do that?
+- How are you connecting to those places or people? - How might you work in partnership with them? - What support or help do you need to do that?

 What next...

 Are there groups, places or people with whom you have little or no contact?